Open science, research, access, data, etc.

 Open Research

-Research that is more transparent in more of its parts, often with the point of making reproducability and collaboration more likely.
+Not about open data within research, but about the research methods - making research more transparent in more of its parts, often with the point of making reproducibility and collaboration more likely.

 This often amounts to sharing both the methods and data, making a point to say more than "we did a thing, we didn't forget to pay attention to X and Y, and here are our conclusions".